-Main Deck: The main deck of the Disney Wonder houses the main pool and is where you’ll meet for the first day dance party, pirate night, all movie showings, and any group activities.
+- Main Deck: The main deck houses the main pool and is where you’ll meet for the first-day dance party, pirate night, all movie showings, and any group activities.

 How Inclusive is All-Inclusive?

 It is standard, especially on a Disney Cruise, to simply have everything charged to your room.
 You will get a balance sheet with all your charges only at the end of your vacation on the last day of your cruise.
-If you want to see a daily tally of what you’ve charged, you have to visit the concierge to get a printout.
-Again, this information is not available in the app or on your account where you can see it without going to the concierge desk.
+If you want to see a daily tally of what you’re charged, you have to visit the concierge to get a printout.
+Though you may also be able to find this info in your cruise app.

 Wi-Fi and Internet on the Cruise

 The fact that the “ocean doesn’t have wi-fi” had sort of escaped us and we were still expecting to be able to search, email, do business, etc. Not possible.
-While the cruise ship is still pretty close to the continent land mass don’t expect to get a lot of internet work done.
+While the cruise ship is still pretty close to the continental landmass don’t expect to get a lot of internet work done.
 We actually did pay for the Cruise internet which is available for a daily fee, but it’s based on level of use and will get used very very quickly.
-For example, the day we had wi-fi, we watched a 1 minute you tube video and we had spent our internet for the day.
-Because of the high cost associated with the daily access to internet, we actually just gave in and actually spent time on vacation and not online.
+For example, the day we had wi-fi, we watched a 1-minute youtube video and we had spent our internet for the day.
+Because of the high cost associated with the daily access to the internet, we actually just gave in and actually spent time on vacation and not online.

 Going On A Cruise With Your Family